 The practice has a policy for the retirement of inactive medical records.
 For full credit, you should purge medical records as frequently as every two years.
-You can routinely purge deceased/inactive files but should purge them at least on an every two-year basis.
-We do not require this policy for new practices less than two years old, but encourage new practices to begin planning for future purging.
+You can routinely purge deceased/inactive files but should purge them at least every two years.
+We do not require this policy for new practices less than two years old but encourage new practices to begin planning for future purging.
 Practices without a purging and storage plan for inactive/deceased records receive no credit.